Balqis Sidawi

-Balqis Sidawi (born 1935 in Nabatieh, Lebanon) is a Lebanese writer and poet.
+Balqis Sidawi (born 1935) is a Lebanese writer and poet from Nabatieh, Lebanon.

-She studied in Biblical schools in Nabatieh, going on to study at the American Evangelical School in Beirut.
-From here, she studied at the Community School in Beirut, receiving a degree in Arabic literature.
-Sidawi lived for a number of years in Freetown, Sierra Leone before returning to Lebanon.
+She attended Biblical schools in Nabatieh and later studied at the American Evangelical School in Beirut.
+From here, she graduated with a degree in Arabic literature from the Community School in Beirut.
+Sidawi resided in Freetown, Sierra Leone for several years before relocating back to Lebanon.

-She has written a number of poetic narratives, including Whispers from Saba (1998), Damua Sings (1998), Buqaya and Zul (1998).
-She has a poetic play titled Ray Me in the jungle (1998), and research piece entitled Marie Khoury.
-Balqis participated in several poetry festivals in Lebanon and wrote the official anthem of the Lebanese Civil Defense.
-She also read her poems on Lebanese radio and television.
+She has authored several poetic narratives, such as Whispers from Saba (1998), Damua Sings (1998), and Buqaya and Zul (1998).
+She wrote the poetic play Ray Me in the Jungle (1998) and a research piece titled Marie Khoury.
+Balqis participated in poetry festivals in Lebanon and composed the official anthem of the Lebanese Civil Defense.
+She also recited her poems on Lebanese radio and television.